The History of Psychology Centre is always looking to acquire new relevant material and/or to fill in gaps in the existing collections.

-All material will be assessed in relation to its significance to the history of psychology and the British Psychological Society and whether it enhances and/or fills a gap in the current collections.
+All material will be assessed in relation to its significance to the history of psychology and the society and whether it enhances and/or fills a gap in the current collections.

 Material containing personal, confidential, commercial, political or other sensitive material will only be accepted in exceptional circumstances and may be subject to specific access and closure restrictions.

 Duplicate, ephemeral or inappropriate material may not be retained.

 We will help to identify another institution who may be a more suitable place to deposit material than the History of Psychology Centre.

 We reserve the right to decline material where the ownership cannot be ascertained or is disputed.

 Archival material (working papers, correspondence, minutes, reports) in analogue and digital formats created as part of the day to day work of staff and officers, and those BPS members who are active on the Society’s behalf in Committees, Boards, Networks, Groups, consultations, reports, events and other activities.